jeremynoesen/Pseudo3D/README.md

 There are also [JavaDocs](https://jeremynoesen.github.io/Pseudo3D/javadoc) available.

 ## Building
-This project is not complete yet, but if you wish to build it to use it, you can clone or download this repo.
-Then, in the folder of the project, you can open terminal and run `./gradlew shadowJar`.
-This will generate `/build/libs/Pseudo3D.jar`.
-With this, you can add the jar as a dependency to your project.
+This project is not yet complete, but if you wish to build it to use it:

+1. Clone or download this repository.
+2. Run `./gradlew shadowJar` in the directory of the project.
+3. `/build/libs/Pseudo3D.jar` should have been generated.

+You can add this generated jar as a dependency to your project.

 ## Demonstration
 The following are recordings of the Pseudo3D renderer and physics in action.
 You can also try these out for yourself by running the [Example class](src/test/java/Example.java).